Cabbage Whitefly

 restaurant

-Diet Phloem sap from plants in the Brassicaceae family, including kale, cabbage, broccoli, and cauliflower.
+Diet A specialist feeder that consumes the sap of plants in the Brassicaceae family, including kale, cabbage, Brussels sprouts, broccoli, and oilseed rape.

 park